MKMaleka/MAXMAL612_pto2403_B_Maxwell-Maleka_DJS05/README.md

 ## Overview of the Approach
 1. Reducer - A pure function that takes the current state and an action to produce the next state.
-2. Atore implementation -  The store follows a Redux-inspired architecture with getState, dispatch, and subscribe methods.
+2. Store implementation -  The store follows a Redux-inspired architecture with getState, dispatch, and subscribe methods.
 3. Subscribers (listeners) are notified whenever the state changes, demonstrating the Observer pattern.

 ## Challenges and Solutions